derek-knox/Coding-For-Designers/Coding and Concept/Sync and Async.md

 You get the idea.

-We explored some JavaScript a little bit in this section, but the main takeaway if the difference between sync and async.
+We explored some JavaScript a little bit in this section, but the main takeaway is the difference between sync and async.
 If you understand how to keep your stack work small and fast, you'll be running 60fps with no problem.

 As you learn more about runtime APIs you will discover that the runtime will do a lot of really cool non-blocking work for you.
 If you haven't already noticed, the runtime APIs provide a simple *interface* for you as a code author to work with.
-Let's dig deeper.
+Let's dig deeper into what that means.